 Therefore, this proposal introduces an AI-driven UE location viewing method based on the 6G network and AI large models to predict UE trajectories and locations.
 Such a service enhances emergency response capabilities and improves the safety of users in emergency situations.

+Impact on the 6G network:

+The network will need to incorporate non-general, scenario-specific data from authorized third parties (e.g., trail details, disaster zone data via partnerships with local authorities) alongside its native knowledge.
+When sharing insights with third parties, the network will only expose prediction-derived results with unnecessary sensitive information (e.g., raw user data) removed.
+This shifts the network’s role from just data provider to a secure hub that delivers prediction-based insights.

 3. Conclusions